IanAndrewB/Ajax-Crud/README.md

 The create funcion with AJAX has already been created.
 I already added the read functions of the project.
 Lastly, the delete function of the CRUD project is added.

+## UPDATES 11/19/21

+The update function has been added